nuls-io/devsite/docs/Guide/g_create_node.md

 ## Import your Packing Account

 Once your node has sync'd with the blockchain, import the packing account.
-The password indicate to the node that this account is the "package account".
+Your package account must have the password "nuls123456".
+That password indicates to the node that this account is the "package account".

 Import the packing address using the import command, and provide the private key.
-A successfuil import will display your packing address, after the import is complete.
+A successful import will display your packing address, after the import is complete.

 ```